-The remote patient monitoring service has been using tools such as pulse oximeter, spirometer, online thermometer and stethoscope to monitor, which is seen in the procedures of patients discharged after COVID-19.
+The remote patient monitoring service has been using RPM devices such as pulse oximeter, spirometer, online thermometer and stethoscope to monitor, which is seen in the procedures of patients discharged after COVID-19.
 However, there are many device lacking of conditions that can provide adequate care at home.

 Patients with diabetes have blood glucose meters, but people with chronic obstructive pulmonary disease, sleep apnea and atrial fibrillation need equipment that can fully track them.
 At present, doctors can only monitor some of these patients.
 If the personal visits are reduced, it will cause impacts on high-risk patients.